Self-Storage Business Profits

 Taking the first step is the hardest part.
 I designed my fist self-storage 20 years ago as a young civil engineer.
 I did not even know what it was until my client gave me the details, I designed it and got it approved by the City Planning and Zoning Commission.
 Since that time I have designed many similar facilities.
 More recently I planned, designed, built, and operate two self-storage facilities that I own and am building my first international facility in Canada.
 I have learned from real life experiences and continue to learn every day.

 Some people may tell you that self-storage is easy, does not take a lot of planning, time, or out-of-pocket money, and always makes money.
 Beware.
 There is nothing further from the truth.
-For a typical facility of 50,000 square feet, you will invest around $300,000 to $400,000 of your own money, borrow over a million dollars from the bank, and will personally spend hundreds of hours before you rent the first unit.
+For a typical facility of 50,000 square feet, you will invest around $400,000 to $500,000 of your own money, borrow 3 to 5 million dollars from the bank, and will personally spend hundreds of hours before you rent the first unit.
 But a properly planned, operated, and funded facility can be a very rewarding and profitable business.

 Location, Location, Location.
 This is the single most important factor in the success for a self storage business.
 I recommend looking for a property on a road with an average daily traffic volume of at least 10,000 vehicles per day with a recommended average daily traffic volume of 20,000 vehicles per day or greater.
 Start talking to everyone from your local real estate agent, banker, town planner, and other self storage operators.